 Dressings will need to be changed every few hours for 2-3 days, and patients may shower 48 hours after the procedure.
 For two more days, dressings will need to be changed at longer intervals.
 It is important to keep your head elevated to minimize swelling and use recommended moisturizers during CO2 laser resurfacing recovery.

 Taking antibiotics and protecting your skin from the sun will help ensure you do not experience infection, poor wound healing or potentially permanent skin pigmentation changes after CO2 laser treatment.

 Because Dr. Quereshy uses a fractional CO2 laser for skin resurfacing, downtime is significantly reduced as compared to traditional CO2 skin resurfacing.
 Most patients return to work and resume wearing makeup one week after CO2 laser treatment, and by the second week of your recovery period, skin is almost completely healed except for slight residual pinkness.

 Final CO2 laser resurfacing results are seen 6-8 weeks after treatment, at which time firmer, smoother skin, reduced wrinkles and lines, diminished acne scars and skin irregularities and overall improvement in skin tone and texture will be visible.

 The Visage Surgical Institute is located in Medina, Ohio and serves local patients seeking CO2 laser skin resufracing, as well as those from the greater Cleveland and Akron metro areas.
-For more information about CO2 laser treatment, or to schedule a consultation with Dr. Quereshy, please call Medina Office Phone Number 330-721-2323.
+For more information about CO2 laser treatment, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.